thierbig/EpochMaster/README.md

 The [Pstar Client](#pstar-client-installation) offers a fast and easy setup with features like:
 - **woltk_awesome**: Cast bars on ALL nameplates, 200-yard nameplate distance, and faster stance swapping.
 - HD vanilla textures and improved FPS performance via DXVK.
+More FPS.
 - Risk: Potential ban (unlikely, but possible).
+I have been playing for over 10 days with it and several friends too and so far, so good.

 ### Installation Steps
 1. **Download the Pstar Client** from the provided link.